Hair Follicle Drug and Alcohol Testing

 ITVC doctors - are certified doctor for collection of Hair for HFD testing

 Hair follicle Drug Testing involved for various purposes like employment purposes Routine occupational drug testing at the employments level , custodian or Legal matters etc

-Our centre collect the sample and forward to PSYCHEMEDICS drug testing labs in Queensland through AWDTS
+Our centre collect the sample and forward to PSYCHEMEDICS drug testing labs based in America through AWDTS in Queensland.

 Results approximately take Two working weeks

 Results of the tests will be emailed to the client or to the third party as requested by the individual who is authorised to receive the results

 Things to avoid prior to collection of Hair Sample

 Avoid hair gel or oils for 24 to 48 hours